“Will you lay down your life for me?

 Even when we think that we can rise above it, we find ourselves mired down.

 At the Last Supper, Jesus told his Apostles that one of them would betray Him.
 Of course, the ultimate betrayer in that room was Judas Iscariot.

-There were others in that room who would “betray” Him as well.
-Sure, they may not have sold Him out to the authorities; however, when the time came for His arrest, most would flee from His presence.
+However, there were others in that room who would “betray” Him as well.
+Sure, they may not have sold Him out to the authorities.
+However, when the time came for His arrest, most would flee from His presence.